Suijester/Suijester/README.md

 # Hi there, I'm Aki Subramaniam 🫡

-Electrical Engineering, UCLA '28, interested in embedded/low-level software & hardware development.
+Electrical Engineering, UCLA '28, interested in computer architectures and embedded software.
+Feel free to fork and submit PRs, and message me as well!

 ## 🔧 Technologies & Tools